 At Experian we have identified four key stages which may help when navigating through these challenges:

-We have created a short online assessment, using our expertise and best practices we’ve seen from leading organisations, which may help advertisers in providing insights on how to approach these stages, and leverage data effectively across channels.
+We have created an online assessment, using our expertise and best practices we’ve seen from leading organisations, which may help advertisers in providing insights on how to approach these stages, and leverage data effectively across channels.

 This is for general guidance and only considers certain angles of marketing effectiveness.
 Great marketing comes in different shapes and sizes and other perspectives should be evaluated alongside data planning and strategy.